-If your vehicle’s fuel tank were leaking enough fuel to inhibit you from making it all the way to work each day, would you pay a mechanic to run diagnostics as well as begin repairing any issues?
+If our vehicle’s fuel tank were leaking enough fuel to inhibit us from making it all the way to work each day, should we pay a mechanic to run diagnostics as well as begin repairing any issues?
 Or would it make more sense to take care of the fuel situation first?

-Without fuel, the vehicle’s engine cannot function, which means everything else on the vehicle either has no purpose, or is not being supplied with power.
-Why even bother looking at these other components when the main engine is out of fuel?
+Without fuel, the vehicle’s engine cannot function, which means everything else on the vehicle either has no reason to function, or has no power to function.
+Why even bother looking at these other components when we’re out of fuel?

 Our stomach acid is as important as our vehicle’s fuel tank

 Without proper stomach acid, some of the substances we consume will not be broken down into their proper forms.
 This is a major issue and is essentially the same thing as the fuel leaking out of the fuel tank in our vehicle.

 Proper stomach acid is required to separate vitamin B12 from the protein its attached to in food.
 1